CheimaAmmar/HTB-Hardware-Writeups/README.md

 The challenge highlights the gap between **algorithmic security** and **implementation security**, and emphasizes the importance of considering physical leakage in the design of secure embedded systems.

----

-## Disclaimer

-This repository is provided strictly for educational and research purposes in the context of a legal CTF challenge.